-We’re only a month away from the 93rd Annual Feast of San Gennaro, held every year in NYC’s historic Little Italy–the Lower Manhattan neighborhood that served as the first home for hundreds of thousands of Italian immigrants.
+We’re only days away from the 93rd Annual Feast of San Gennaro, held every year in NYC’s historic Little Italy–the Lower Manhattan neighborhood that served as the first home for hundreds of thousands of Italian immigrants.

 The 11-day, 10-block Feast will step off on Sept.
 12 along Mulberry Street, and more than 1 million people will descend on the neighborhood to experience the culture of the old country.